How to be an Entrepreneur if You Have No Money or Experience

 Think of all those car companies, or pizza outlets, or news websites.
 We indeed have enough of everything.
 What could we possibly add to what's already out there?

 But to get a sense of the vast opportunities that still remain in capitalism, all you need to do is ask yourself: where and in what areas you're unhappy in an average day?
 Every unhappiness is really a new business waiting to be born.

 Your frustrations are a nearly inexhaustible source of raw materials out of which the businesses of the future can be built.
 So while there may already be plenty of breakfast cereals, and t-shirts, and cell phones, and cab rides for sale, there's so much more than frustrates and depresses us: think of how difficult it is to get on with one's partner, educate children, cope with anxiety, discover what you want to do with your life, find a nice place to live, calm down in the evening.

 One could go on and on.
 Our griefs and irritations are endless, thankfully for the budding entrepreneurs.

 Look for Gaps

-The biggest first step to take towards entrepreneurship is therefore to learn to study your own unhappiness and what might possibly heal it for you and others.
-When profits decline in businesses it's really the result of too many people throwing themselves at trying to fix the same area 'cause they can't think of anything more innovative to do rather than start a new airline, mobile phone company, or supermarket chain.
+Therefore, the most significant first step towards entrepreneurship is studying your unhappiness and what might heal it for you and others.
+When profits decline in businesses, it's really the result of too many people throwing themselves at trying to fix the same area 'cause they can't think of anything more innovative than starting a new airline, mobile phone company, or supermarket chain.

-And by the same token, if your insight into what makes people unhappy is razor-sharp, and your solutions bold, then however difficult the journey, your business will stand a high chance of making money and benefiting humanity too.
+And by the same token, if your insight into what makes people unhappy is razor-sharp and your solutions bold, then however complex the journey, your business will stand a high chance of making money and benefiting humanity too.

 Get Busy Building Your Network